teaching the awesome potential of being human

 Research – 2000 to Present

-For ten years at Hiram College I researched the leadership characteristics of world heroes of peace when they were in the midst of a severe crisis.
+For fifteen years at Hiram College I researched the leadership characteristics of world heroes of peace when they were in the midst of a severe crisis.
 Magnificent people under a crises and performing at their best – what values ruled their critical decisions?
 I was looking for values common to all these heroes; his findings astonished and inspired him!

 I first researched the Tuskegee Airmen, a group of black pilots established in 1941 by the U.S. government as a means to show that blacks have not the intelligence, courage, or ability to fly or maintain military aircraft.
 However, despite cruel discrimination, inferior equipment, and unreasonable standards the Tuskegee Airmen succeeded with unprecedented achievements still unmatched today.
 How?